jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 OS was a whole different beast.
 I'll comment on cs350 now with a more holistic view.
 I think it is a very good course that weeds out people similar to cs246.
 It throws you into implementing OS with a lot of prewritten code, you need to edit 5% of it, and you need to fix errors.
 Assignments are based on learning what you need to do, then implementing it.
 Unlike cs136 and cs246, you can't walk in blind and hope to stumble upon the solution.

-cs350 really makes you work for the assignments and understand what is going on behind the scenes, what you are doing, and unlike previous cs courses will punish you (theoretically) if you don't know what you are coding before trying to code.
+cs350 really makes you work for the assignments and understand what is going on behind the scenes, what you are doing, and unlike previous cs courses will punish you if you don't know what you are coding before trying to code.
 That is also why I ended with a 52 in the course.
 I decided to skip A3 (page table implementation) and go to HackPrinceton2018 instead.
 We won a prize, but I also failed that assignment.
 Future readers, do not do what I did.
+(I was also still looking for a co-op at the time I went to HackPrinceton.
+I remember going home on the bus happy that my team had won, but I was reminded I still had to look for a co-op job in continuous round.)

 ### HackPrinceton 2018
 {% include photo2.html img1="/my-story/pictures/w18/2.JPG" img2="/my-story/pictures/w18/7.JPG" caption="Passing through NY state and Princeton campus" %}